 SUMMARY

-IEEE 802 supports the FCC objective to provide greater flexibility of use in the 60 GHz band by proposing to allow radar use at higher power levels while ensuring co-existence with other unlicensed services.
-As others have noted on the record, the current proposed rules contain a loophole with respect to the 10% duty cycle limit for radar operation which would cause interference to the operation of IEEE 802 based 60 GHz technologies.
-IEEE agrees with others on the record that to ensure fair coexistence between radar operation at higher levels and IEEE 802 based 60 GHz technologies, the FCC closes the 10% duty cycle loophole by implementing the “2 ms condition,” as it has in its most recent waiver decisions, into its final rules.
+IEEE 802 supports the FCC objective to provide greater flexibility of use in the 57 to 64 GHz band by proposing to allow radar use at higher power levels while ensuring co-existence with other unlicensed services.
+As others have noted on the record, the current proposed rules contain a loophole with respect to the 10% duty cycle limit for radar operation which would cause interference to the operation of IEEE 802-based 60 GHz technologies.
+IEEE agrees with others on the record that to ensure fair coexistence between radar operation at higher levels and IEEE 802-based 60 GHz technologies, the FCC must close the 10% duty cycle loophole by implementing the “2 ms condition,” as it has in its most recent waiver decisions, into its final rules.

+IEEE also agrees with others on the record that, in the interest in providing flexibility for radar manufactures to choose appropriate technical parameters to support a range of applications, the FCC may consider establishing emission limits tailored to radar operations at specific bandwidths and/or to specific applications, such as vehicle in-cabin radar operations.
+Furthermore, the FCC may also consider requiring radar devices to employ a contention-based mechanism such as listen before talk (LBT).
+In the latter case, the Commission must ensure that the contention-based mechanism is effective in providing the same level of protection as exists between unlicensed communications devices such as IEEE 802-based 60 GHz technologies today.

 DISCUSSION